GDD-Minor-GTV3A/The-Herd/Assets/Team 3/README.txt

 VFX:
 Fog: There is a FogEffect Prefab that needs to be attatched to the Player as a child.

+Snow: There is a SnowEffect Prefab that needs to be attatched to the Main Camera as a child.

 FullScreenShader: There is a FogShaderMaterial that needs to be attatched as a Full Screen Pass Renderer Feature.
 In order to access this Shader:
 Go to Edit